Our Commitment to Clean Energy

 New customers receive a total of four enrollment notices via U.S. Mail, two in the 60-day period prior to their enrollment date, and two in the 60 days following.

 In response to the effects of energy deregulation in 1997 and the energy crisis that followed in 2000-2001, Assembly Bill 117 was passed by the CA Legislature in 2002 to establish Community Choice Aggregation (CCA) also known as Community Choice Energy (CCE).
 CCE is a new way for California communities to provide local residents and businesses with a choice of electric providers and sources of electricity.
 The CCE model enables communities to purchase their own electricity and divert excess revenues to local community investment, rather than to shareholders of investor-owned utilities.
-There are currently eight operational CCEs throughout the state, with many more communities forming their programs.
-Existing CCEs include: Silicon Valley Clean Energy, serving Santa Clara County; MCE Clean Energy, serving Marin, Napa and parts of Contra Costa County; Sonoma Clean Power, serving Sonoma and Mendocino counties; Lancaster Choice Energy, serving the City of Lancaster; CleanPowerSF, serving the city and county of San Francisco; Peninsula Clean Energy, serving San Mateo County; Redwood Coast Energy Authority, serving Humboldt County; and Apple Valley Choice Energy, serving the Town of Apple Valley and more.
+There are currently 21 operational CCEs throughout the state, with many more communities forming their programs.
+For more information, please visit cal-cca.org

-3CE’s energy is procured from carbon-free and renewable sources such as solar, wind, geothermal, biomass and hydroelectric power.
+3CE procures energy from clean and renewable sources such as solar, wind, geothermal, and biomass.
 The projects that produce our electricity are located in California, and along the western grid.
 The exact proportion of each varies with time, based on demand and availability.
 3CE has short and long-term contracts with a variety of power suppliers to meet the energy needs of our community; however, most of 3CE’s long-term power contracts will be from CA sources.
-Central Coast Community Energy will provide detailed information about it’s power supply resources in its annual Power Source Disclosure statement.
+Central Coast Community Energy provides detailed information about it’s power supply resources in its annual Power Source Disclosure statement.
 CCEs negotiate the purchase of electricity on the open market by entering into power purchase agreements with energy providers.
-All energy that is generated is identified by certificates that guarantee the type of energy and location of production.
-CCEs must also enter into a contract with PG&E to transmit the electricity that the CCE buys over PG&E’s transmission lines.
+All generated energy is identified by certificates guaranteeing the type of energy and location of production.
+CCEs also enter into a contract with PG&E to transmit the electricity that the CCE buys over PG&E’s transmission lines.
+Learn more here.

 No. Central Coast Community Energy works in partnership with your utility provider.
 3CE assumes responsibility for electric power procurement and purchases clean and renewable electricity for homes and businesses.
 However, your utility provider continues to provide customer billing, receives payments, performs power line maintenance and resolves outages.